Take the driving license test as a free candidate

 • from 16 years old for the classic formula.

-To pass the Code as a free candidate, you have two options:
+To take the Code as a free candidate, you have two options:

 >> Take the exam in a Departmental Directorate in charge of the territories (DDT or DDTM) for non-French speakers